-Parents of enrolled students are encouraged to conduct business with school personnel remotely.
 All visitors must check-in and provide their name, phone number and email address, so that they can be contacted if there is an exposure during their visit.
-Visitors must also complete the daily screening questions through the online Daily Pass or at the entrance to the school.
-Visitors will be encouraged to come by appointment and alone.
+Visitors are encouraged to review the daily screening questions at the entrance to the school or office.
 If a visitor must be accompanied by another person (e.g. for translation, visitor is a minor or has minor students), then their information needs to be captured in the visitor log as well.

-All visitors, age 2 and older, will be strongly recommended to wear a face mask.
+All visitors, age 2 and older, will be encouraged to wear a face mask.
 Any parent/guardian picking up a student who has been placed on isolation, must stay outside campus and the student will be brought to them for dismissal.